MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Experiments

 \subsection{Noise Contrastive Estimation}

-Noise Contrastive Estimation (NCE) is an efficient alternative to our neural transport learning method.
-We wish to learn the correction $f_\theta$ according to~(\ref{eq:nce}) while sampling from the learned model with neural transport MCMC.
+Noise Contrastive Estimation (NCE) is a computationally efficient learning procedure which avoids MCMC sampling by re-casting the learning problem into the form of a logistic regression.
+Hence, we wish to learn the correction $f_\theta$ with our NCE-EBM algorithm according to equation~(\ref{eq:nce}), while we still sample from the learned model with neural transport MCMC.
 Table~\ref{tab:fid} compares the learned models with both learning methods.
-The long-run MCMC chains in models learned by NCE are conducive to mixing and remain of high visual quality.
-See Appendix~\ref{sec:app_nce}.
-We leave improvements to this method to future investigations.
+The long-run Markov chains in the energy-based models learned by NCE are conducive to mixing and remain of high visual quality.
+Figure~\ref{fig:celeba64_nce} (see Appendix~\ref{app:nce}) depicts samples from $q_\alpha$ (left) and samples from $p_\theta$ learned by our NCE algorithm for which sampling is performed using Hamiltonian neural transport (right) for CelebA.
+Figure~\ref{fig:very_long_chain_nce} (see Appendix~\ref{app:long}) depicts a long-run Markov chain pushed forward into data space which enjoys realistic synthesis with high diversity.
+This finding indicates the efficacy of learning flow backboned EBM by NCE, while, after learning the model, we may draw samples by HMC with neural transport.